z417/selenium-webdriver-manager/README.md

 ## TODO

-* Currently, it only includes google-chrome
+* Currently, it only includes google-chrome, MS Edge, Chromium

-* More browser like Firefox, MS IE, MS Edge, Opera
+* More browser like Firefox, MS IE, Opera